Circular-Data/Circular-Interpretation-BJMSP/README.md

 This repository contains all code and supplementary material for the paper:

-Cremers, J, Mulder, K.T. & Klugkist, I. (In press).
+Cremers, J, Mulder, K.T. & Klugkist, I. (2018).
 Circular Interpretation of regression coefficients.
-British Journal of Mathematical and Statistical Psychology. doi: 10.1111/bmsp.12108
+*British Journal of Mathematical and Statistical Psychology*, *71*(1), 75-95. doi: 10.1111/bmsp.12108

 The folder: